-To verify that each HIPPI IP network interface is functional, follow the instructions in this section.
+To verify that each IP-over-HIPPI network interface is functional, follow the instructions in this section.
 This test assumes that the HIPPI subsystem has passed the hiptest verification, as described under the heading "Verify the Board and Its HIPPI-FP Interface" in this section.

 Note: Unlike many network software products, the IRIS HIPPI software does not loopback IP packets through the station's local loopback interface (lo0).
-All IP-over-HIPPI packets are passed to the IRIS HIPPI hardware.
+All IP-over-HIPPI packets are passed to the IRIS HIPPI hardware, regardless of destination address.

 To accomplish this verification, use /usr/etc/ping -r (lower case -r, not -R) to make this station communicate with another HIPPI IP station (or itself) over the HIPPI subsystem.
+If desired, you can use hipcntl status to monitor the packet and byte count of this test.

 1. Obtain the IP network addresses for all the IRIS HIPPI boards on this system.
-This information can be displayed with the command shown below.
+This information can be displayed with the netstat command shown below, or with hipmap -a.
 The network address is listed in the column labelled Network, as illustrated in Figure 3-4.